Musilix/The-Ceramic-Man/README.md

-# The-Ceramic-Man
+<h1 align="center">The Ceramic Man</h1>
-A game about a little ceramic man that's vicious appetite to bonk cows sucks him down a rabbit hole of awfulness.
+<p align="center">A game about a little ceramic man whose vicious appetite to bonk cows sucks him down a rabbit hole of awfulness.</p>